robertwenner/comics/doc/outputs.md

 Would set a field named "foo" to "bar".

-After writing, this Generator defines these values in the comic for use in templates or other generators:
+After writing, this generator defines these values in the comic for use in templates or other generators:

 * `pngName`: map of language to base name of the `.png` file, e.g.,